pgbouncer/pgbouncer/doc/usage.rst

 ===========

 **pgbouncer** is a PostgreSQL connection pooler.
-Any target application can be connected to +pgbouncer+ as if it were a PostgreSQL server, and +pgbouncer+ will create a connection to the actual server, or it will reuse one of its existing connections.
+Any target application can be connected to **pgbouncer** as if it were a PostgreSQL server, and **pgbouncer** will create a connection to the actual server, or it will reuse one of its existing connections.

-The aim of +pgbouncer+ is to lower the performance impact of opening new connections to PostgreSQL.
+The aim of **pgbouncer** is to lower the performance impact of opening new connections to PostgreSQL.

-In order not to compromise transaction semantics for connection pooling, +pgbouncer+ supports several types of pooling when rotating connections:
+In order not to compromise transaction semantics for connection pooling, **pgbouncer** supports several types of pooling when rotating connections:

 Session pooling